stubbsda/diaplexis/README.md

-The Diaplexis library is roughly 24,000 lines of C++ code written to explore the numerical dynamics of a combinatorial spacetime model based on a ramified or multi-sheeted simplicial complex.
-Compiling this library requires a modern C++ compiler as well as the Synarmosma library, also available from www.synarmosma.org via the file synarmosma.tar.gz.
+The Diaplexis library is roughly 23,000 lines of C++ code written to explore the numerical dynamics of a combinatorial spacetime model based on a ramified or multi-sheeted simplicial complex.
+Compiling this library requires a modern C++ compiler as well as the Synarmosma library, available from GitHub (https://github.com/stubbsda/synarmosma).
 The current package includes both the standard multi-sheeted version of the library (Polyphyllon) and a simpler but faster version that assumes the entire spacetime complex exists on a single sheet (Monophyllon).
 The Diaplexis library also depends on various external libraries, which for the most part are also needed to build the Synarmosma library: